openaps/docs/docs/docs/walkthrough/phase-1/papertrail.md

 **FLAKEY WIFI**

 Having flaky router or wifi issues?
 Some routers or ISPs (I still haven't completely determined the cause) will not work nice with the Avahi-daemon.
 What the means for you...spotty time staying connected to your wifi.
 Does your rig not loop consistently?
 Sometimes are you getting kicked out of ssh sessions with your rig?
-Look for this message `kernel:  [101078.937641] wl_host_event: mismatched OUI, bailing` or the message shown in the screenshot below:
+Look for the message shown in the screenshot below:

 ![papertrail avahi error](../../Images/avahi.png)